 Wells Fargo Cash Back® Card vs Chase Freedom®

-Unlike the Wells Fargo Cash Back® Card, the Chase Freedom® provides 5% cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate.
+Unlike the Wells Fargo Cash Back® Card, the Chase Freedom® provides Earn 5% cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate.
 Enjoy new 5% categories every 3 months.
 Unlimited 1% cash back on all other purchases.
 This means its 5% rewards rate is ongoing for as long as you are a cardholder.
 Even though you experience a quarterly cap, over the long term, you are likely to make up for that deficit.
 A potential downside of a card like the Chase Freedom® is the rotating categories not fitting your spending profile.
 Because they change quarter-to-quarter and year-to-year, it may be difficult to predict whether your shopping needs will line up with the bonus categories.

 Despite that, your likelihood of earning above average results is higher with the Chase Freedom®.
 If you wish to learn more about this card and what makes it one of our favorite, check out its review.